Skip to main content

 D10:

-Effective particle size (D10) is the average particle diameter of the soil at 10 percentile; that is, 10% of the particles are smaller than this size (diameter).
+Effective particle size (D10) is the average particle diameter of the soil at the 10 percentile; that is, 10% of the particles are smaller than this size (diameter).

 D50:

-Average particle diameter (D50) is the average particle diameter of the soil.
+The average particle diameter (D50) is the average particle diameter of the soil.

 Cu:

-Uniformity coefficient (Cu) is a numerical measure to help interpret the distribution of particle sizes.
+The uniformity coefficient (Cu) is a numerical measure to help interpret the distribution of particle sizes.

 Cc:

-Coefficient of curvature (Cc) is another numerical measure to help interpret the distribution of particle sizes.
+The coefficient of curvature (Cc) is another numerical measure to help interpret the distribution of particle sizes.

 Sieve Standards